lambdv/ParametricTransformer/README.md

 # Parametric Transformer
-> computation engine for genshin impact damage/stat calculation and optimization PT provides abstraction to model stats tables, algorithms for stat/gearing optimization and a framework for character damage-per-rotation calculation.
+> computation engine for genshin impact damage/stat calculation and optimization.
+ PT provides abstraction to model stats tables, algorithms for stat/gearing optimization and a framework for character damage-per-rotation calculation.

 ## Installation